Head to Head Survey: Sonder (NASDAQ:SOND) vs. Target Hospitality (NASDAQ:TH)

-Target Hospitality (NASDAQ:TH – Get Rating) and Sonder (NASDAQ:SOND – Get Rating) are both small-cap consumer discretionary companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their risk, institutional ownership, profitability, dividends, valuation, analyst recommendations and earnings.
+Sonder (NASDAQ:SOND – Get Rating) and Target Hospitality (NASDAQ:TH – Get Rating) are both small-cap consumer discretionary companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their profitability, risk, earnings, analyst recommendations, valuation, dividends and institutional ownership.

+20.0% of Target Hospitality shares are owned by institutional investors.
+75.7% of Target Hospitality shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This is a breakdown of recent ratings and price targets for Target Hospitality and Sonder, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Sonder and Target Hospitality, as reported by MarketBeat.

 |Sell Ratings